tini-coder/tini-agent/README.md

 | [`tini-architecture.excalidraw`](docs/whiteboards/tini-architecture.excalidraw) | Tini itself — harness, loop, memory pillars, LLM Ops (editable rebuild of [the whiteboard](docs/architecture-whiteboard.png)) |
 | [`loop-vs-graph.excalidraw`](docs/whiteboards/loop-vs-graph.excalidraw) | Loop vs graph engineering — the ladder, and two timelines from a measured run of `tini brief` against `tini gather` ([the write-up](docs/loop-vs-graph.md)) |

-New charts land here with every video.
-If they help you, [a star](https://github.com/ShenSeanChen/tini-agent) keeps them coming — and [sponsoring](https://github.com/sponsors/ShenSeanChen) gets new whiteboards early.

 ## The whiteboard maps to the code